ARM-software/ethos-n-driver-stack/SUPPORTED.md

 - The output for sigmoid always has a quantization zero point equal to the minimum value of the quantized data type and a quantization scale of 1 / 256.

+## Split
+- If concatenating along the channel dimension, the channel dimension of every input tensor must be a multiple of 16.

 ## Tanh
 - The output for tanh always has a quantization zero point equal to the middle value of the quantized data type and a quantization scale of 1 / 128.